FicaaN/Uni-C-Tasks/README.md

+This repository contains solutions to various programming tasks assigned as part of university coursework.
-Tasks from university in C programming language.
+Each task contains a description and my solution implementation in the C programming language.